Census Dots

 Native American/Other

-Of the 1,082 places in Missouri, South Gifford is the 1053rd most populous.
+South Gifford is ranked the 1044th most populous place in Missouri, out of 1,082 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+South Gifford was ranked the 1053rd most populous place in the 2020 Census.

 South Gifford's White Population